-[H3] Theoretical issues in non-perturbative QCD
+Theoretical issues in non-perturbative QCD.
 The preceding discussion of electroweak boson production, framed in the context of massless quarks, suggests the following investigation.
-A fraction of W bosons are produced with a charm quark in the initial state, whose mass of ≈ 1.3 GeV may induce a non-perturbative effect that differentiates W from Z boson production and spoil the portability of the Z boson production model to W bosons.
+A fraction of W bosons are produced with a charm quark in the initial state, whose mass of ~1.3 GeV may induce a non-perturbative effect that differentiates W from Z boson production and spoil the portability of the Z boson production model to W bosons.
 At the Tevatron, only a small percentage of W boson production is induced by charm quarks, whereas this fraction is many times larger at the LHC.
-The effect of the charm quark mass is expected to be negligible at the Tevatron; a definitive confirmation requires a QCD calculation that includes the charm quark mass.
-Such a calculation would be a welcome addition in the domain of high-accuracy QCD calculations of electroweak boson production.
-Similar considerations apply for bottom quark-induced Zboson production at the LHC.
-Since heavy-quark mass effects are a source of systematic uncertainty at the LHC, M_W measurements at the LHC would benefit from this calculation.
+The effect of the charm quark mass is expected to be negligible at the Tevatron: a definitive confirmation requires a QCD calculation that includes the charm quark mass.
+Such a calculation would be a welcome addition in the domain of high-accuracy OCD calculations of electroweak boson production.
+Similar considerations apply for bottom quark-induced Z boson production at the LHC.
+As heavy-quark mass effects are a source of systematic uncertainty at the LHC, M_W measurements at the LHC would benefit from this calculation.

 Another aspect of non-perturbative QCD is worth exploring.
 The wave functions of up and down quarks in nucleons are governed by non-perturbative QCD dynamics.
-Since there is a net of two up quarks and one down quark in the proton, Fermi-Dirac statistics suggests a difference between the up- and down-quark wave functions and their intrinsic p_T .
-As the mix of up and down quarks differs between W and Z bosons, the intrinsic p_T difference may lead to small differences in the W and Z boson p_T spectra at small p_T [78].
+As there is a net of two up quarks and one down quark in the proton, Fermi-Dirac statistics suggests a difference between the up-quark and down-quark wave functions and their intrinsic p_T .
+As the mix of up and down quarks differs between W and Z bosons, the intrinsic p_T difference may lead to small differences in the W and Z boson p_T spectra at small p_T .
+(We thank D. Soper, J. Collins and T. Han for this suggestion.)
 This is another example of non-perturbative effects that can spoil the portability of the p_T^Z spectrum parameters to the p_T^W spectrum.
-The quark-flavor dependence of the intrinsic p_T is not known; its theoretical investigation would benefit all hadron-collider analyses of M_W .
+The quark-flavour dependence of the intrinsic p_T is not known; its theoretical investigation would benefit all hadron-collider analyses of M_W .

-Thus, improvements in the theoretical understanding of heavy quarks and of the flavor-dependent non-perturbative aspects of proton structure would help to port the Z boson model to W bosons at very low p_T .
+Thus, improvements in the theoretical understanding of heavy quarks and of the flavour-dependent non-perturbative aspects of proton structure would help to port the Z boson model to W bosons at very low p{T} .

-[H2] Momentum calibration of the experiment
+Momentum calibration of the experiment

-One of the most important aspects of the M_W analysis is the calibration of the momentum of the charged lepton (electron and muon) emitted in the W boson decay.
+One of the most important aspects of the M_W analysis is the calibration of the momentum of the charged lepton (electron or muon) emitted in the W boson decay.
 Charged-particle momenta are measured using a magnetic tracker, consisting of position-measuring sensors arranged in a concentric cylindrical configuration and immersed in an axial magnetic field.
-The position measurements along the helical trajectories are used to infer the curvature, the direction, and in conjunction with the magnetic field, the momentum vector.
-Electrons and photons are measured using electromagnetic calorimeters that convert the particle's energy into a shower of soft photons and electron-positron pairs in the nuclear electric field of a dense material.
-As this cloud of charges traverses instrumented active material, it creates scintillation light or ionization which is converted to a proportional electrical signal as a measure of the incident electron/photon energy.
+The position measurements along the helical trajectories are used to infer the curvature, the direction and, in conjunction with the magnetic field, the momentum vector.
+Electrons and photons are measured using electromagnetic calorimeters that convert the energy of the particle into a shower of soft photons and electron-positron pairs in the nuclear electric field of a dense material.
+As this cloud of charges traverses instrumented active material, it creates scintillation light or ionization, which is converted to a proportional electrical signal as a measure of the incident electron/photon energy.

-The momentum calibration philosophies followed by the hadron-collider experiments fall into two categories, one followed by the ATLAS, DØ and LHCb experiments and the other followed by the CDF experiment.
+The momentum calibration philosophies followed by the hadron-collider experiments fall into two categories: one followed by the ATLAS, DØ and LHCb experiments and the other followed by the CDF experiment.